Some posts contain compensated links. Please read this disclaimer for more info.

 What Are The Best Greek Islands for Beaches

-We all love Santorini, for instance, and despite all the magnificent things you can do there, the unique volcanic landscape, the traditional atmosphere, and the whitewashed houses and churches, it’s not the best Greek Island when it comes to beaches.
+For instance, we all love Santorini, and despite all the marvelous things you can do there, the unique volcanic landscape, the traditional atmosphere, and the whitewashed houses and churches, it’s not the best Greek Island when it comes to beaches.

 On the other hand, places such as: